jbroadway/stripe/README.md

 After creating the charge via the `stripe/button` handler, the app can call a custom charge handler script that you set in the Stripe Payments settings form.
-This script will receive an array version of the `Stripe_Charge` object returned from calling `Stripe_Charge::create()`, which you can then use to take action on new payments in your app, such as offering a digital file download.
+This script will receive a `$data['charge']` parameter which is the `Stripe_Charge` object returned from calling `Stripe_Charge::create()`, which you can then use to take action on new payments in your app, such as offering a digital file download.

-The object will also contain a custom `payment_id` field that can be used to retrieve the `stripe\Payment` object for the transaction.
+The script will also receive a `$data['payment']` parameter which is the `stripe\Payment` object for the transaction.

 To ensure your charge handler is secure, here is a sample script outline: